WatershedLRS/WatershedPHP/README.md

 Each Watershed customer has their own organization.
 Watershed partner applications may have permission to create organizations.
 The name of the organization must be unique.

-Record the orgId for use in all other API calls.
+Record the organization Id for use in all other API calls.
 All ids used in the API are integers.

 ```php
 $orgId;